Stun3R/strapi-sdk-js/docs/content/en/getting-started/usage.md

 ## GraphQL
 <alert type="info">

-This method is no longer supported in **v2** since it is better to use a true GraphQL client.
+This method is no longer supported in **v2** since it is better to use a real GraphQL client.

 </alert>